Second DerivativesIn Exercises 19–26, use implicit differentiatio... | Channels for Pearson+

 1

-Start by differentiating both sides of the equation 2√y = x - y with respect to x.
-Remember that y is a function of x, so use implicit differentiation.
+Start by differentiating both sides of the equation x^(2/3) + y^(2/3) = 1 with respect to x.
+Use implicit differentiation for the y term.

-Differentiate the right side: The derivative of x is 1, and the derivative of -y is -dy/dx.
+Set the derivative of the left side equal to the derivative of the right side (which is 0), and solve for dy/dx.

-Set the derivatives equal: (dy/dx) / √y = 1 - dy/dx.
-Solve this equation for dy/dx in terms of x and y.

-To find the second derivative d²y/dx², differentiate the expression for dy/dx with respect to x again, using implicit differentiation.
-Substitute dy/dx from the previous step into this new expression to express d²y/dx² in terms of x and y.
+To find the second derivative d²y/dx², differentiate the expression for dy/dx with respect to x, applying implicit differentiation again, and express the result in terms of x and y.

 Verified video answer for a similar problem: